RomeroRomeroMartin/DeepCompressionOnFPGA/vitisai_experimentation/pruning/README.md

 ## How to run the scripts

-To execute the Python script for pruningthe models, simply run the following command:
+To execute the Python script for pruning the models, simply run the following command:

 ```bash
 python cg_pruning.py